Elisabeth Sabaditsch-Wolff

 Elisabeth Sabaditsch-Wolff (born 1971) is an Austrian counter-jihad activist, and human rights and free speech advocate.
 She was the applicant of the hate speech appeal E.S. v.
-Austria, brought before the European Court of Human Rights, after having been convicted of "disparaging religious doctrines".
+Austria, brought before the European Court of Human Rights, after having been convicted of the crime of Herabwürdigung religiöser Lehren (in English: "disparaging religious doctrines" or "mocking religious teachings").
 Before she became involved in the counter-jihad movement, she held positions at the Austrian embassies in Kuwait and Libya, and in the Austrian ministry of foreign affairs.

 Biography

 Background

 The daughter of an Austrian diplomat, she says her interest in Islam came after "having been exposed to Islam from early childhood" and being "confronted with life under the Sharia".
 She spent much of her life in Muslim countries, first in Iran until the Islamic Revolution in 1979.
 Her family thereafter returned to Austria, before moving to Chicago, where she completed most of her schooling.
 She worked for the Austrian embassy in Kuwait at the time of the Iraqi invasion of Kuwait in 1990.
 She moved back to Austria, before again moving to Kuwait, and later went to work in Libya in 2000.
 She returned to Austria in 2001 after the September 11 attacks, and had earned a master's degree in diplomatic and strategic studies by 2006.
 She was approached by the Freedom Party of Austria in 2007 to develop a seminar on Islam, which she taught for two years.